assisting you with a formal, qualified appraisal.

 We are experienced in providing fair market value personal property appraisals for purposes of completing the probate process and determining state inheritance and/or estate tax liability.
 As IRS-qualified and accredited appraisers, we are also experienced in providing federal estate tax appraisals for those personal estates exceeding $11.4 million.

 A personal property appraisal can be an important tool in your estate planning.
-Charities, family members and other beneficiaries often rely on appraisals for ensuring an equitable distribution of a decedent’s assets.
-For instance, an art collection, or other antiques.
+Charities, family members and other beneficiaries often rely on appraisals for ensuring an equitable distribution of a decedent’s assets, such as an art collection or antiques.
 In situations where protected property is placed in a Trust during the lifetime of a designated beneficiary, personal property appraisals can provide a trust inventory, establish a step-up in basis or make an IRS charitable contribution.

 If you’re considering a tax-deductible, non-cash charitable donation; or if you need to file a casualty loss claim, we can assist you with a federal tax appraisal.
 As IRS-qualified appraisers, we are knowledgeable of the latest Treasury regulations and Internal Revenue Service requirements regarding the preparation and submission of personal property appraisals from a qualified appraiser.